ColinRoitt/oops-all-wordle/README.md

 ## Tech
 Bare bones static react and redux - no other libraries.

+Kinda wish I had used SCSS or something tho ngl...

 Pretty simply made available to play around with - go do whatever with it.

 Bonus points if you can